vmishra2018/stat-109-final-2019/Project-Summary/eda.md

 ![png](images/geoplots.png)

 #### Correlation Plots
-The the plots shows the correlation of each variable against each of the variables in the training set
+The plots below shows the correlation of each variable against each of the variables in the training set

 ![png](images/correlation.png)